How to Bid a Commercial Paint Job: 4 Steps for Estimating

 Step 2: Determine The Overall Cost For Paint & Materials

 Ensure you have the right amount of paint and materials to deliver a successful paint job to your client.
-With commercial painting, the risk is even higher – running out of paint or materials towards the end of a project could cost you thousands of dollars that aren’t covered by your estimate!
+With commercial painting, the risk is even higher – running out of paint or materials towards the end of a project could cost you thousands of dollars that aren’t covered by your original painting proposal!

 On smooth surfaces, a gallon of paint will usually cover around 400 square feet of surface area and 300 square feet on a textured surface.